eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.astro/README.md

 ### Channel config

 **Offsets:** For each event group you can optionally configure an `offset` in minutes.
 The `offset` must be configured in the channel properties for the corresponding thing.

 The minimum allowed offset is -1440 and the maximum allowed offset is 1440.

 **Earliest/Latest:** For each trigger channel and `start`, `end` datetime value, you can optionally configure the `earliest` and `latest` time of the day.

-e.g `sun#rise earliest=18:00, latest=20:00`
+e.g `sun#set earliest=18:00, latest=20:00`

-sunrise is 17:40, but `earliest` is set to 18:00 so the event/datetime value is moved to 18:00.
+sunset is 17:40, but `earliest` is set to 18:00 so the event/datetime value is moved to 18:00.

 OR

-sunrise is 22:10 but `latest` is set to 20:00 so the event/datetime value is moved 20:00.
+sunset is 22:10 but `latest` is set to 20:00 so the event/datetime value is moved 20:00.

 ## Full Example